 Since it concerns a new, rapidly growing, patient population with often substantial (postoperative) morbidity it is important that comprehensive knowledge regarding the specific problems of this category of patients is available.
 The CONCOR registry was initiated to make an inventory of the epidemiology and specific morbidity of adult congenital heart disease at a national level.

 Recent years have seen a strong surge of interest in the genetic causes of congenital heart disease.
 Rapid progress is being made in identifying which genes are involved in the development of the heart.
 Genetic changes may give rise to congenital cardiac defects and the knowledge of the genetics of heart defects is likely to increase strongly in future years.
 Furthermore, most of the patients with congenital heart disease now live into their reproductive age.
 These considerations emphasize the urgent need for intensive genetic research, which requires large numbers of patients.

 The CONCOR registry was started in 2002.
 The first goal was to include the adult patients under treatment at one of the eight academic hospitals in the Netherlands in the registry.
 Data entry of patients under treatment at non-academic hospitals was started in 2004.
-At present (January 2017), 16.200 patients from 102 hospitals have been included.
-Of 5650 of these patients blood samples for DNA analysis have been collected (see further under the heading Progress.
+At present (March 2019), almost 17.000 patients from 102 hospitals have been included.
+Over 5900 of these patients blood samples for DNA analysis have been collected (see further under the heading Progress.